 Check your shed and fences this month, to identify whether they need a new coat of *preservative before winter.
 Any paint jobs will struggle to dry once the weather gets colder and damper, so tackle the painting as soon as you can.

 Move tender plants

 An early frost can catch you out at this time of year, so if you’ve got any tender plants it’s worth moving them to a sheltered spot or a greenhouse now.
-My post on protecting tender plants covers this in more detail.
+My post on winter plant protection covers this in more detail.

 Lots of perennial plants will have flowered and died back now, so you can cut off dead stems to tidy things up a bit.
 Don’t be too neat though; leave some dead foliage to provide a shelter for wildlife.